Thraka/thraka.github.io/v9/articles/getting-started-cli.md

 - [Download and install the .NET 6.0 (or later) SDK](https://dotnet.microsoft.com/download/dotnet-core/6.0).

   To see what versions you have, run `dotnet --info`.
-If this command fails, your install may have failed, you don't have .NET Core, or it's not added to your terminal path variable.
+If this command fails, your install may have failed, you don't have .NET, or it's not added to your terminal path variable.

-  You can use .NET Core 3.1 or .NET 5.0 if you would like.

 ## Create your working folder